CamDavidsonPilon/lifelines/docs/Survival Regression.rst

     """

-The Log-Normal and Log-Logistic AFT model
+The Log-Normal and Log-Logistic AFT models
 -----------------------------------------------

 There are also the :class:`~lifelines.fitters.log_normal_aft_fitter.LogNormalAFTFitter` and :class:`~lifelines.fitters.log_logistic_aft_fitter.LogLogisticAFTFitter` models, which instead of assuming that the survival time distribution is Weibull, we assume it is Log-Normal or Log-Logistic, respectively.
 They have identical APIs to the :class:`~lifelines.fitters.weibull_aft_fitter.WeibullAFTFitter`, but the parameter names are different.